vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 ### Moon image based on state

 The default moon component in Home Assistant gives the moon phase as a text value.
-With an image corresponding to each phase, you can show the moon phase as an image.
+With an image for each phase, you can show the moon phase as an image.

 <img src="images_templates/moon_phase.png" alt="moon phase" width="100px" />